 Behavioral incompatibilities, not behavior problems

-Posted on February 8, 2022April 4, 2023Categories Uncategorized“It’s not a problem for the dog; it’s a problem for the human,” is among the first mottos regarding so-called dog “behavior problems” I learned as a novice dog trainer.
+“It’s not a problem for the dog; it’s a problem for the human,” is among the first mottos regarding so-called dog “behavior problems” I learned as a novice dog trainer.
 The famed behaviorist, Dr. Ian Dunbar, would often begin a lecture on behavior modification with some version of this pronouncement.
-But even though he acknowledged the negative implication of the term, he would continue to use it because it’s such a common language phrase.
-Experts do this all of the time, … Continue reading “Behavioral incompatibilities, not behavior problems”
+But even though he acknowledged the […]

 Building Social Competence: The real deal in dog safety training